Volunteer Opportunities – We couldn’t do it without you!

 - Recruit other volunteers

-- Help with event cleanup
+- Help with event set up and cleanup

 VIP Volunteer: A volunteer who utilizes their special skills and talents to assist the YWCA with special projects.